-And even though you can’t really “smell” the pollution levels, you can certainly smell the dog poop especially when it’s extremely hot outside or there’s been a light rain: people in Bucharest (well, in Romania, actually) don’t really pick up the poop their dogs leave behind.
+And even though you can’t really “smell” the pollution levels, you can certainly smell the dog poop especially when it’s extremely hot outside or there’s been a light rain: people in Bucharest (well, in Romania, actually) don’t really pick up after their pets.

-There are people who couldn’t live in a small, quiet city and instead they thrive in large, crowded places like Bucharest.
+There are people who couldn’t live in a small, quiet city and instead they thrive in large, crowded and sometimes chaotic places like Bucharest.

 They will actually feel right at home there, but I personally like to have my space, I don’t like being squashed like a sardine in the metro and I prefer spending just a few of minutes in line at the store to pay for my groceries…

 Living in Bucharest is an adventure and it depends mostly on you if it’s a pleasant one or not.
 You know now the most important Pros and Cons and you can easily make a decision.

 So… is Bucharest the right city for you or not?
 Let us all know by commenting below!